Continuing Learners Course Overview

 Our SLA courses are fully online and flexible to your schedule.
 This allows you to take it anywhere in the world and manage your own schedule.
-The course consists of 15 sessions, which you complete at your own pace.
-In the past, many learners have completed it in six weeks (approximately 3-4 hours a day every weekday) or at a more relaxed pace over 12 weeks.
+The course consists of 15 sessions (around 100 hours of course time), which you complete at your own pace.
+In the past, many learners have completed it in six weeks (approximately 3-4 hours a day every weekday) or at a more relaxed pace over 12 weeks (approximately 7-10 hours per week).
 But we can accommodate and individualize the course so that it works for your specific needs.

 4 Course Components

-The Language Learning Techniques (LLT) sessions give you an opportunity to apply the knowledge and skills gained in the course to the specific areas you have identified as your needs or gaps in your overall learning.
-This includes
+The Language Learning Techniques sessions give you an opportunity to apply the knowledge and skills gained in the course to the specific areas you have identified as your needs or gaps in your overall learning.
+This may include

 - planning learning by setting short- and long-term goals